 If an intruder is able to make it past all the barriers and gets into your home, the final perimeter is a safe room.

-You can still add barriers to these perimeters – such as by putting barbed wire over alley entrances or using a doorman for the building.
+You can still add barriers to these perimeters – such as by putting barbed wire over alley entrances or using a doorkeeper for the building.

 How To Secure Windows